tatasfachrul/tatasfachrul/README.md

 I'm Software Engineer based in Jakarta, Indonesia 🇮🇩.

-🌱 Currently learning about GoLang.

 I do some side job ocasionally.
 If you need to built app with Javascript oriented framework/library like Express, React Native you come to right place 🎯

+### My Goal for 2020
+🌱 Currently learning about GoLang.

+### Get in touch with me
 ☕️ wanna chat? 👉 @ me on [Twitter](https://twitter.com/tastasss)

+💼 work related things, send to tatasfachrul@gmail.com

 <!--